lisakikuch/lab10/README.md

 The instruction for testing:
 - A full width container for the nav bar and it is collapsed when the screen gets smaller.
 - Transfer to the designated section when clicking on the button.
-- A header is displayed with a imaage and pattings.
+- A header is displayed with a image and pattings.
 - Three small columns displayed equally for the feature section.
 - Three rows of cards are displayed within the same size.
 - The small text and social media icons inside the footer section are spaced between each other.